Top Philippine judge urges China face court over reef destruction

 Acting Supreme Court Chief Justice Antonio Carpio, a staunch critic of President Rodrigo Duterte's business-focused rapprochement with China, said the government should seek arbitration and compensation from China.

-"The Philippines should demand damages from China for the destruction of the coral reefs by Chinese fishermen in harvesting the giant clams", Carpio said in a statement dated Tuesday.
+"The Philippines should demand damages from China for the destruction of the coral reefs by Chinese fishermen in harvesting the giant clams," Carpio said in a statement dated Tuesday (Jun 12).

 The Philippine national security adviser confirmed the report about the Chinese activity on the resource-rich shoal which China seized in 2012.
 It then blocked Philippine fishermen from approaching the area.